Table of Contents

 Symptoms associated with central vertigo can include loss of consciousness, numbness, weakness, diplopia (double vision), dysarthria (trouble speaking), ataxia, loss of the visual field, difficulty swallowing, tinnitus, severe headache, or drooping of the eyelid.

-Cervicogenic vertigo is a clinical syndrome that is often characterized by imbalance, dizziness, neck pain, limited range of motion, and at times accompanied by a headache.
+Cervicogenic vertigo is a clinical syndrome that is often differentiated by imbalance, dizziness, neck pain, limited range of motion, and at times accompanied by a headache.

 The symptoms associated specifically with this type may have you quickly wondering “can chiropractic help with vertigo?”